jpacg/awesome-stars/README.md

 - [theskumar/python-dotenv](https://github.com/theskumar/python-dotenv) - Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.
 - [R0uter/ss.conf-for-surge](https://github.com/R0uter/ss.conf-for-surge) - Generate ss.conf for Surge
 - [psf/black](https://github.com/psf/black) - The uncompromising Python code formatter
-- [pylint-dev/astroid](https://github.com/pylint-dev/astroid) - A common base representation of python source code for pylint and other projects
 - [pylint-dev/pylint](https://github.com/pylint-dev/pylint) - It's not just a linter that annoys you!
 - [PyCQA/flake8](https://github.com/PyCQA/flake8) - flake8 is a python tool that glues together pycodestyle, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.
 - [google/yapf](https://github.com/google/yapf) - A formatter for Python files